Background

 The TikTok creators used the word “symptoms” to describe their experience of using Napiers Wild Yam Cream, which was in line with the WHO, who said that “Although menopause is not a disease … the perimenopausal and postmenopausal experiences of women [are referred to], as symptoms because they can result in a level of discomfort that affects their quality of life”.
 They said it would be in disagreement with the WHO, general definitions relating to the menopause, and language surrounding the descriptions of women’s experiences, to classify perimenopause or menopause as medical conditions, or the claims as medicinal.

-They believed it was fair for TikTok creators to utilise their own personal experience of using Napiers Wild Yam Cream to treat their perimenopause and menopause symptoms, as well as to include testimonial comments from users of the product, giving women a platform to talk openly.
+They strongly supported the ability of women experiencing perimenopause and menopause to discuss their experiences in an open way on platforms where their voices could be heard.
 They were concerned that restricting such language would have an adverse effect, particularly for those advocating for the normalisation of the discussion and sharing advice based on their personal experiences.
 They said that all the ads had been removed and the content had not been used in any other advertising by Napiers The Herbalists.
 They said they would ensure that content relating to the brand and all of their products was compliant in future.

 Yiolanda Koppel said she was passionate about supporting women going through the perimenopause and believed she had not made medical claims about Napiers Wild Yam Cream on her TikTok account.
 She said the perimenopause was not a disease and that not everyone took or wanted to take HRT.
 She believed TikTok was a place to share her experience of the perimenopause and she had used Napiers Wild Yam Cream to support her perimenopause journey since she had stopped taking HRT.